LPAndersson/SIML/docs/03-bootstrap.md

 ##       original     bias    std. error
 ## t1* 0.08979677 0.03632407   0.1475442
 ```
 Note that the two bootstrap functions do not give exactly the same result.
-This is because of the Monte carlo error, i.e.\ the error in approximating the sample mean with the expected value as in Equation \@ref(eq:MCapproximation).
+This is because of the Monte Carlo error, i.e.\ the error in approximating the sample mean with the expected value as in Equation \@ref(eq:MCapproximation).

 Since here we know $F$ we can calculate the standard deviation by simulating from $F$, an alternative not available in practice.